-- As at 4 September, there was an average level of influenza-like illness activity in the community, which is lower than at the same time in 2015. - As at 4 September, the number of notified cases of influenza was 56% lower than for the same week in 2015, whilst the number of year-to-date cases was 53% lower. - Victoria's 2016 influenza season commenced towards the end of July, compared to mid-June in 2015. - The 2016 season appears to be at or near its peak.
-The 2015 season also peaked in the first week of September.
+- As at 2 October, influenza-like illness (ILI) activity in the community had returned to baseline levels. - As at 2 October, the number of notified cases of influenza was 77% lower than for the same week in 2015, whilst the number of year-to-date cases was 45% lower. - The 2016 influenza season is in decline, after peaking between late August and early September.